nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

   namespace: default
 ```

 There's also an open [GEP issue](https://github.com/kubernetes-sigs/gateway-api/issues/995) to add a name field to HTTPRouteRule and HTTPRouteMatch structs to allow users to identify different routes.
 Once implemented, Policies can target a specific rule or match in an HTTPRoute.
-The Policy GEP _may_ be extended to supported multiple `TargetRefs` and/or label selectors.

-Policies do not need to support attaching to all resource Kinds.
-Implementations can choose which resources the Policy can be attached to.

-#### Direct Policy Attachment

-A Direct Policy Attachment is a Policy that references a single object -- such as a Gateway or HTTPRoute.
-It is tightly bound to one instance of a particular Kind within a single Namespace or an instance of a single Kind at the cluster-scope.
-It only modifies the behavior of the object that it's bound to.

-Example:
+The BackendTLSPolicy is an example of a Direct Policy Attachment:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1alpha2